Find out more information on what Shred Index is about

 Sort from the highest rated resort for:

-Shred Index is still in the production stage and will be constantly evolving.
+Shred Index is still in the development stage and will be constantly evolving.
 It is made for the community and what the community wants.
 Please give feedback on what you want as it will help the development of it.
 Some things to think about are, how you use the website and what are the most critical points of information you would like to find.
 Feel free to message me privately as I would love to help in any way possible.